ndjuric/guess-noga-code/README.md

 # guess-noga-code
-try to guess NOGA/NACE code from company activity description with n-grams
+try to guess NOGA/NACE code from the company's activity description with n-grams

 cd ngrams/
 bunzip2 1.gram.bz2